A message from Rabbi Elisa Goldberg

 It was in college at Cornell University, where I first became interested in becoming a rabbi.
 I spent time in Israel and studied at Hebrew University in Jerusalem.
 I was ordained at the Reconstructionist Rabbinical College where I currently teach courses in pastoral counseling and ethics.
 Most recently, I served as the Director of Rabbinic Career Development for the Reconstructionist Rabbinical Association supporting colleagues in their career goals.
 For fourteen years, I directed Chaplaincy Services at Jewish Family and Children’s Service (JFCS) helping to create an inclusive Jewish community that provided for the spiritual needs of the underserved.

-Rabbi Elisa was the first woman to serve as President of the Board of Rabbis of Greater Philadelphia and led the revitalization of the organization.
-Rabbi Elisa has led several congregations in a part-time capacity and has served as a Spiritual Director for many years.
-She authored a guidebook on spirituality and recovery with Drexel University and consults with the Philadelphia Department of Behavioral Health and Intellectual Disabilities on the integration of spiritually informed care.
+For more than two decades, I have accompanied others on their spiritual journeys as a congregational rabbi, professional chaplain, spiritual director, and educator.
+I was honored to be the first woman to serve as President of the Board of Rabbis of Greater Philadelphia and helped lead the revitalization of that organization.
+I authored a guidebook on spirituality and recovery with Drexel University and consult on the integration of spiritually informed care.